NewmanIsTheStar/usurper/README.md

 - Additional Pico W boards to control remote LED strips

 ## Why add Wifi to a "dumb" sprinkler?
 I went on a 3 week vacation during a drought.
 3 days after I left, my city announced a ban on all irrigation and a $2000 fine!
 That fine was cumulative per day!!!
 Luckily my neighbor was able to turn off the water for me on that occasion.
 I needed a solution for remote access.
-In additona, I later discovered that when the wind was blowing stongly my lawn sprinklers would spray onto my carniverous plant bog -- that can kill them as they need rain water or distilled water.
+In additon, I later discovered that when the wind was blowing stongly my lawn sprinklers would spray onto my carniverous plant bog -- that can kill them as they need rain water or distilled water.
 So, by checking the wind speed the Pico W avoids running the sprinklers when the wind is too high.

 ## Licenses
 - SPDX-License-Identifier: BSD-3-Clause